porsche-design-system/porsche-design-system/packages/ui-kit-js/src/components/basic/typography/typography.design.md

 ### Paragraph spacing

-The vertical spacing between copy text paragraphs should be at least 24px, which equals the space of one line of text in-between.
+The vertical spacing between copytext paragraphs should be at least 24px, which equals the space of one line of text in-between.

 ![Copytext paragraph spacing](./assets/typography-paragraph-spacing.png)